Nicolae Ceaușescu: Leadership of Romania

 Ceaușescu refused to implement measures of economic liberalism.
 The evolution of his regime followed the path begun by Gheorghiu-Dej.
-He continued with the programme of intensive industrialisation aimed at the economic self-sufficiency of the country which since 1959 had already doubled industrial production and had reduced the peasant population from 78% at the end of the 1940s to 61% in 1966 and 49% by 1971.
+He continued with the programme of intensive industrialisation aimed at the economic self-sufficiency of the country, which since 1959 had already doubled industrial production and had reduced the peasant population from 78% at the end of the 1940s to 61% in 1966 and 49% by 1971.
 However, for Romania, like other Eastern People's Republics, industrialisation did not mean a total social break with the countryside.
 The peasants returned periodically to the villages or resided in them, commuting daily to the city in a practice called naveta.
 This allowed Romanians to act as peasants and workers at the same time.

 Universities were also founded in smaller Romanian towns, which served to train qualified professionals such as engineers, economists, planners or jurists necessary for the development projects of the country.
-Romanian healthcare also achieved improvements and recognition by the World Health Organization (WHO), whose director general Marcolino Candau in May 1969 visited Romania and declared that the visits of WHO staff to various Romanian hospital establishments had left an extraordinarily good impression.
+Romanian healthcare also achieved improvements and recognition by the World Health Organization (WHO), whose director general Marcolino Candau visited Romania in May 1969 and declared that the visits of WHO staff to various Romanian hospitals had left an extraordinarily good impression.

 The social and economic transformations resulted in improved living conditions for Romanians.
 Economic growth allowed for higher salaries which, combined with the benefits offered by the state (free medical care, pensions, free universal education at all levels, etc.) were a leap compared to the pre-WWII situation of the Romanian population.
-Certain extra retributions were allowed for the peasants, who started to produce more.
+Certain extra payments were allowed for the peasants, who started to produce more.

 Decree 770

-In October 1966, in an attempt to reverse the Romania's low birth and fertility rates, Ceaușescu issued Decree 770 to restrict abortion and contraception.
+In October 1966, in an attempt to reverse Romania's low birth and fertility rates, Ceaușescu issued Decree 770 to restrict abortion and contraception.
 The government targeted rising divorce rates and made divorce more difficult – marriages could only be dissolved in exceptional cases.
 By the late 1960s, the population began to swell.
 In turn, a new problem was created, child abandonment, which swelled the orphanage population (see 1980s–1990s Romanian orphans phenomenon).
 Many of the children in these orphanages suffered mental and physical deficiencies (see Cighid).

 Measures to encourage reproduction included financial motivations for families who bore children, guaranteed maternity leave, and childcare support for mothers who returned to work, work protection for women, and extensive access to medical control in all stages of pregnancy, as well as after it.
 Medical control was seen as one of the most productive effects of the law, since all women who became pregnant were under the care of a qualified medical practitioner, even in rural areas.
 In some cases, if a woman was unable to visit a medical office, a doctor would visit her home.
 Mothers of at least five children were entitled to receive significant benefits, while mothers of at least ten children were declared "heroine mothers" by the Romanian state.